plant-humanities/essays/mulberry/README.md

 [^49]: Hatch.
 [^50]: Watanabe, Tadao.
 "Substances in Mulberry Leaves Which Attract Silkworm Larvæ (Bombyx mori)," *Nature* 182 (1958): 325–326, https://doi.org/10.1038/182325a0.
 [^51]: By 1616, moderate success of sericulture in Jamestown, Virginia, was proof enough to send to England cocoons and possibly spooled threads of silk.
 Hatch, 8–9.
 [^52]: There were several bitterly cold winters in the 1840s that ravaged burgeoning white mulberry trees; survivors were further thinned by an 1844 fungal blight.
 Ben Marsh, "The Republic's New Clothes: Making Silk in the Antebellum United States," *Agricultural History* 86, no. 4 (fall 2012): 206–34. https://www.jstor.org/stable/10.3098/ah.2012.86.4.206, p 226; Harris 2015; Billings 1996.
 [^53]: Hatch, Jr., *Mulberry Trees and Silkworms: Sericulture in Early Virginia*, 61.
 [^54]: Chambliss, "The mulberry craze."
 [^55]: Harris, *What Have Plants Ever Done for Us?*, 117.
+[^56]: Chambliss, "The mulberry craze."
+[^57]: Ryland, Elizabeth Hawes.
+"America’s ‘Multicaulis Mania.’"
+The William and Mary College Quarterly Historical Magazine 19, no. 1 (1939): 25–33. https://doi.org/10.2307/1923038.
+[^58]: Chambliss, "The mulberry craze."
+[^59]: Chambliss.
+[^60]: Marsh, "The Republic's New Clothes."
+[^61]: Ryland, "America’s ‘Multicaulis Mania.’"
+[^62]: Thornton, Robert.
+A new family herbal.
+London: for Richard Phillips, 1810, 756.
+[^63]: Keeler, Harriet.
+Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
+New York: Charles Scribner’s Sons, 1917.
+[^64]: Keeler, Harriet.
+Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
+New York: Charles Scribner’s Sons, 1917.
+[^65]: Sargent, Charles Sprague.
+Silva of North America.
+(Boston and New York: Houghton, Mifflin and Company, 1895), 79.
+[^66]: Kalm 1770 cited in Keeler, Harriet L. Our Native Trees and How to Identify Them; a Popular Study of Their Habits and Their Peculiarities.
+(New York: Charles Scribner’s Sons, 1910). https://doi.org/10.5962/bhl.title.56389.
+[^67]: Eric Meier, "Mulberry," The Wood Database, accessed August 9, 2024, https://www.wood-database.com/mulberry/#google_vignette.
+[^68]: Thornton, A new family herbal.
+[^69]: Gary L. Koller and Michael A. Dirr, "Arnoldia," Arnoldia 39, no. 3 (1979).
+[^70]: Sargent, Silva of North America.
+[^71]: Koller and Dirr, "Arnoldia."
+[^72]: Kenrick, William.
+American Silk Growers’ Guide.
+Boston: Weeks, Jordon and Company, 1839.
+[^73]: Krochmal, A. "The vanishing white mulberry of northern Greece."
+Economic Botany 8, no. 2 (1954): 145-151.
+[^74]: Laws, Bill.
+Fifty plants that changed the course of history.
+Newton Abbot: David & Charles, 2010.
+[^75]: The male tree produces clouds of pollen that cause hay fever, but when a branch from a female tree is grafted onto it, the male tree becomes female and stops producing pollen.
+The tree is allergy free! (https://arboretum.uoguelph.ca,)
+[^76]: Kalm, Pehr.
+Travels into North America Containing Its Natural History, and a Circumstantial Account of Its Plantations and Agriculture in General : With the Civil, Ecclesiastical and Commercial State of the Country, the Manners of the Inhabitants, and Several Curious and Important Remarks on Various Subjects.
+London: Printed for the editor; and sold by T. Lowndes, 1771. https://www.biodiversitylibrary.org/page/32458197.
+[^77]: Nolan, Justin.
+"The Roots of Tradition: Social Ecology, Cultural Geography, and Medicinal Plant Knowledge in the Ozark-Ouachita Highlands."
+Journal of Ethnobiology 18(2) (1998): 249–269.
+[^78]: Banisteria : a journal devoted to the natural history of Virginia
+[^79]: Johnson, Laurence.
+A Manual of the Medical Botany of North America.
+(New York: William Wood & Company, 1884).
+[^80]: Andreu, Michael G., Melissa H. Friedman, Mary McKenzie, and Heather V. Quintana.
+2010.
+"Morus Rubra, Red Mulberry: FOR 264 FR326, 6 2010.".
+EDIS 2010 (4).
+Gainesville, FL. https://doi.org/10.32473/edis-fr326-2010.
+[^81]: Sargent, Silva of North America.
+[^82]: Koller and Dirr, "Arnoldia."
+[^83]: See Julian Campbell about the negative impact of Morus alba on the native Morus rubra in North America: the nakedoaktreefarm.com/services-6-1.
+[^84]: Government of Ontario.
+"Red Mulberry (Species at Risk)."
+Ontario.ca.
+Last modified September 25, 2014. https://www.ontario.ca/page/red-mulberry-species-risk.
+[^85]: University of Guelph Arboretum.
+"Red Mulberry Conservation."
+Arboretum at the University of Guelph.
+Accessed August 9, 2024. https://arboretum.uoguelph.ca/research-conservation/red-mulberry-conservation.
+[^86]: Native Plant Trust.
+"Morus rubra (Red Mulberry)."
+Go Botany.
+Accessed August 9, 2024. https://gobotany.nativeplanttrust.org/species/morus/rubra/.
+[^87]: Native Plant Trust.
+"Morus rubra (Red Mulberry)."
+[^88]: Native Plant Trust.
+[^89]: The William and Mary College Quarterly Historical Magazine, Vol. 13, No. 4 Apr.,1905: 246.
+[^53]: Hatch, Jr., *Mulberry Trees and Silkworms: Sericulture in Early Virginia*, 61.
+[^54]: Chambliss, "The mulberry craze."
+[^55]: Harris, *What Have Plants Ever Done for Us?*, 117.